Zireael07/roguelikedev-does-the-complete-roguelike-tutorial-2018/README.md

 The map is dead simple because the HaxeFlixel window is very small at default settings.
 Need to figure out a camera first before using a classic BSP map.

 Haxe doesn't seem to have global functions, and it definitely doesn't have top-level functions (everything has to be in a class), so there is a tiny bit of code repetition so far.

+## Week 3

+Moved the isometric map rendering code to a separate class and used FlxGroup to ensure that the map gets drawn before the player.

+The FOV is recursive shadowcasting, ported from Java (SquidLib) to Haxe.
+This algorithm, according to all sources, is easiest to understand and implement, but it's downside is the lack of symmetry.
+For tutorial purposes, it's however good enough.

+Due to HTML5 WebGL errors when tinting sprites, if you are using the sources, you need to use *lime build html5 -Dcanvas* to force canvas rendering.
+Other targets work fine.